• Skip to primary navigation

 I make Cinnamon Sugar 1 cup at a time and store it in an airtight container to have it handy to sprinkle on baked sweet potatoes, muffins, and French toast.
 Homemade Cinnamon Sugar Tortilla Chips is one of my favorite quick snacks to make with Cinnamon Sugar.
 Serve it with my Cranberry Apple Jalapeno Salsa.

-Do I have to use a lot of oil to fry them?
+Do I have to use a lot of oil to fry apple rings?

 No. Pour vegetable oil or coconut oil in a large cast iron skillet or heavy saucepan to a depth of 1 inch.
 Heat the oil to 365° over medium-high heat.
 On the other hand, if you use a saucepan, you can use less oil to reach the 1-inch depth.
 You'll just fry fewer at a time.